-Islands connected to the mainland by an isthmus have been inhabited by people since prehistoric times and around 65% of the natural tombolos found on the coasts of the Mediterranean Sea are ancient settlements.
+Islands connected to the mainland by an isthmus have been inhabited by people since prehistoric times and around 65% of those found on the Mediterranean coasts are ancient settlements.

-Strictly speaking, a tombolo is a sandy isthmus connecting the mainland at a right angle to an offshore island or obstacle.
+Strictly speaking, a tombolo is a sand spit connecting the mainland at a right angle to an offshore island or obstacle.
 A sand spit is often generated from the mainland to each side of the island.
-In the lee of a small island, both sand spits will join as a single sandy isthmus, possibly leaving a triangular marsh area near the initial coastline.
-A large island may generate two separate sand spits and a large marsh area.
+In the lee of a small island, both sand spits, or tombolos, will join as a single sandy isthmus, possibly leaving a triangular marsh area near the initial coastline.
+A large island may generate two separate tombolos and a large marsh area.

-The Cap Serrat tombolo is small with a 160 m island, and the Mandriola tombolo with a 3600 m island, over 20-times larger, but the general geomorphological shapes are similar.
+The Cap Serrat isthmus is small with a 160 m island, and the Mandriola isthmus with a 3600 m island, over 20-times larger, but the general geomorphological shapes are similar.

-A rocky cape is obviously not a tombolo, as it does not have a sandy isthmus.
+A rocky cape is obviously not a tombolo, even with a beach, as it does not have a sandy isthmus.